-16. Phase Site Name:

-List specific lab or academic department

-17. Internship Field:

-Specific field of internship such as engineering, physics, etc.

-18. Phase Site Address:

-Street address of primary site of activity

-19. Phase Name:

-- If the internship only has o ne phase, you can list Student-Internship.

-An internship can have mu named accordingly.
-Itiple phases, such as observation phase, lab work phase, etc. If this is the case, the phase should be

-20. Start Date of Phase

-and End Date of Phase: From MM/DD/YYYY To MM/DD/YYYY

-21. Phase of

-You can list 1 of 1 if there is only one internship phase.

-22. Primary Phase

-Supervisor: Name of Supervisor: Who will be the main supervisor for the Student-Intern (during this phase)?
-If

-there will be co-supervisors, enter the information for the supervisor who will have the most contact with the Student-Intern.

-23. Description of the Student-Intern's Role:

-Brief, 1-2 sentence description stating specifically how the internship will complement the Student-Intern's academic program at his or her home institution.

-- Example 1: The Student-Intern will be in charge of supporting technical work related to the regulation of adult stem cell activity in multiple mammalian tissues. - Example 2: The Student-Intern will be responsible for the development of a scientific manuscript in the field of reproductive medicine and nutrition that could be submitted for publication to a peer-reviewed medical journal. - Example 3: The Student-Intern will take part in the daily work at <name of lab/department>.
+- · Phase Site Name: List name of specific lab or academic department - Training/Internship Field: Specific field of internship such as engineering, physics, law, etc. - · Phase Site Address: Street Address of primary site of activity - · Phase Name: - If the internship only has one phase, you can list Student-Internship. - If the internship has multiple phases, name each phase accordingly (such as observation phase, lab work phase, etc. In addition, you will need to complete a separate page 3 for the DS-7002 for each individual phase. - Start Date of Phase and End Date of Phase: List the start and end of the specific phase. - Phase of : You can list 1 of 1 if there is only one internship phase. - Primary Phase Supervisor: Who will be the main supervisor for the Student-Intern (during this phase)?
+If there will be co-supervisors, enter the information for the supervisor who will have the most contact with the Student-Intern. - Description of Trainee/Intern's Role: Brief, 1-2 sentence description stating specifically how the internship will complement the Student-Intern's academic program at his or her home institution. - Example 1: The Student-Intern will be in charge of supporting technical work related to the regulation of adult stem cell activity in multiple mammalian tissues. - Example 2: The Student-Intern will be responsible for the development of a scientific manuscript in the field of reproductive medicine and nutrition that could be submitted for publication to a peer-reviewed medical journal. - Example 3: The Student-Intern will take part in the daily work at <name of lab/department>.
 He will perform supervised and non-supervised cell-sorts, sorting up to 8-colors of cell staining and analysis.
-He will perform short-term supervised research projects.

-24. Specific Goals and Objectives for This Phase:

-This section must illustrate what will be learned by the Student-Intern.
+He will perform short-term supervised research projects. - Specific Goals and Objectives for this Phase: This section must illustrate what will be learned by the Student-Intern.
 What must happen in order for this phase to be completed?
 What must happen before the Student-Intern can move on to the next phase, if applicable?
-A publication or a thesis can be an objective.

-- Example 1: The objective of this internship is to provide the Student-Intern with research experience that will be used to complete the requirements for his Master's degree in Molecular Bioscience at X University.
+A publication or a thesis can be an objective. - Example 1: The objective of this internship is to provide the Student-Intern with research experience that will be used to complete the requirements for his Master's degree in Molecular Bioscience at University.
 We will train him in multiple techniques relevant to cell biology, molecular genetics and biochemistry.
 By the end of his training, he should be familiar with interpreting data from multiple experiments and developing hypotheses for further testing. - Example 2: Specific tasks will include statistical data analysis, literature reviews, manuscript drafting and revision.
 Emphasis will be placed on data analysis.
-The Student-Intern will learn how to write a scientific report for publication in a peer reviewed medical journal and will acquire: User-level knowledge of epidemiologic study design; Basic user-level knowledge of statistical techniques for the analysis of medical data; User-level knowledge of implementation of epidemiologic and statistical concepts of reproductive medicine and nutrition problems. - Example 3: To be able to run and troubleshoot special order instruments; Learn how to design and to perform up to 8 colors multi-color cytometry staining and analysis; Run cell sorting under different pressure conditions and interchangeable nozzles; Become familiar with: 96 well plate sorting; Slide Cell sorting; Micro- and nanoparticiples sorting.
+The Student-Intern will learn how to write a scientific report for publication in a peer reviewed medical journal and will acquire: User-level knowledge of epidemiologic study design; Basic user-level knowledge of statistical techniques for the analysis of medical data; User-level knowledge of implementation of epidemiologic and statistical concepts of reproductive medicine and nutrition problems - Example 3: To be able to run and troubleshoot special order instruments; Learn how to design and to perform up to 8 colors multi-color cytometry staining and analysis; Run cell sorting under different pressure conditions and interchangeable nozzles; Become familiar with: 96 well plate sorting; Slide Cell sorting; Micro- and nanoparticiples sorting.